-As shown infra. the Universe oscillates between the extremes of all matter and all energy.
-At the beginning of its expansion, the Universe is matter-filled with no observable electromagnetic radiation; thus, the Universe is not observable for earlier times.
-Also, the observer's light sphere determines the limits of observation thereafter which begins at zero as contraction transitions to expansion; thus, the observable conversion rate is a percentage of the total.
-The observable mass to energy conversion rate of the Universe calculated from the number of galaxies (400 billion) times the number of stars per galaxy (400 billion) times the average mass to energy conversion rate per star (5 billion kg / sec star) is $8 \times 10^{32} \frac{kg}{sec}$ which is 2.5% of Q given by Eq.
+Considering Earth as the frame of reference, the observable mass to energy conversion rate of the Universe calculated from the number of galaxies (400 billion) times the number of stars per galaxy (400 billion) times the average mass to energy conversion rate per star (5 billion kg / sec star) is $8 \times 10^{32} \frac{kg}{sec}$ which is 2.5% of Q given by Eq.
 (32.140).
 The time of the present expansion calculated from the observed Hubble constant and the maximum redshift is approximately 10 billion years [28].
-Assuming the presently observed mass to energy conversion rate was approximately constant over this time, the amount of mass to energy released during this time is:
+Assuming the presently observed mass to energy conversion rate was approximately constant over this time, the amount of mass to energy released during this time is: ka

-$$3.2 X 10^{34} \frac{kg}{\text{sec}} X 3.2 X 10^{17} \text{ sec} = 1 X 10^{52} kg$$ (32.141)
+$$3.2 X 10^{34} \frac{kg}{\sec} X 3.2 X 10^{17} \sec = 1 X 10^{52} kg$$ (32.141)

-The mass of the Universe is approximately $2 X 10^{54} kg$ [Eq.
+The mass of the Universe is approximately 2 X $10^{54}$ kg [Eq.
 (32.147) with ref.
-30-32]; thus, 0.5% of the maximum mass of the Universe has been converted to energy.
-Thus, the present Universe is predominantly comprised of matter, and according to Eq.
-(32.141) the mass of the matter of the Universe is essentially a maximum.
+30-32]; thus, 0.5% of the maximum mass of the Universe has been converted to energy within the Earth's redshift and intensity window.
+The present Universe is predominantly comprised of matter, and according to Eq.
+(32.158) the mass of the matter of the Universe is close to its maximum.
 Given time harmonic behavior, the observable Universe is approximately at its minimum size.
 The wavefront of energy and spacetime from matter to energy conversion travel at the speed of light.
 Consider Eq.
 (32.43).
 At the present time in the cycle of the Universe, the world line of the expanding spacetime and the released energy are approximately coincident.
 In terms of Eq.
 (32.38), the proper time and the coordinate time are approximately equal.
-The ratio of the gravitational radius, r{o} given by Eq.
+The ratio of the gravitational radius, $r_g$ given by Eq.
 (32.36), and the radius of the Universe equal to one and the gravitational escape velocity given by Eq.
 (32.35) is the speed of light.
 And, Q, (Eq.
 (32.140)) is equal to the matter to energy conversion rate of the time harmonic expansion-contraction cycle of the entire Universe (versus the observable Universe) which permits light energy (photons) to propagate (escape the gravitational hole of the Universe).

-When the gravitational radius r{g} is the radius of the Universe, the proper time is equal to the coordinate time (Eq.
-(32.43)), and the gravitational escape velocity v_e of the Universe is the speed of light.
+When the gravitational radius $r_g$ is the radius of the Universe, the proper time is equal to the coordinate time (Eq.
+(32.43)), and the gravitational escape velocity $v_g$ of the Universe is the speed of light.

 The cosmic microwave background radiation dominates the total radiation density of the Universe.
-The microwave background spectrum obtained by COBE is well fitted by a blackbody with a temperature of $2.735 \pm 0.06 K$, and the deviation from a blackbody is less than 1% of the peak intensity over the range $1-20 \text{ cm}^{-1}$ [33].
+The microwave background spectrum obtained by COBE is well fitted by a blackbody with a temperature of $2.735\pm0.06 K$ , and the deviation from a blackbody is less than 1% of the peak intensity over the range $1-20 cm^{-1}$ [33].
 From the isothermal temperature of the ubiquitous microwave background radiation and the Stefan-Boltzmann law, the minimum size of the Universe is calculated.
-Presently, the mass to energy conversion rate of the Universe is approximately equal to Q, the mass-energy-to-expansioncontraction quotient of spacetime given by Eq.
+Presently, the mass to energy conversion rate of the Universe is approximately equal to Q, the mass-energy-to-expansion-contraction quotient of spacetime given by Eq.
 (32.140).
-At the present time in the cycle of the Universe, the world line of the expanding spacetime and the released energy are approximately coincident.
+At the beginning of the cycle of the Universe, the world line of the expanding spacetime and the released energy are coincident.
 In terms of Eq.
-(32.38), the proper time and the coordinate time are approximately equal.
-Therefore, the mass to energy conversion rate of the entire Universe is equated with Q. Thus, P_u , the maximum power radiated by the Universe is given by Eqs.
-(32.27) and (32.140).
+(32.38), the proper time and the coordinate time are equal.
+Therefore, the mass to energy conversion rate of the entire Universe is equated with Q. Thus, $P_U$ , the maximum power radiated by the Universe is given by Eq.
+(32.140).